fretgfr/csbluegem.py/docs/csbluegem.rst

 .. class:: Order

-   How to order the results.
+   How results from the API should be ordered.

    .. attribute:: Asc